edgamat/edgamat.github.io/_posts/2024/09/2024-09-07-Master-How-to-Edit-Text.md

 Focus first on the basics:

-- Selecting text
+- Selecting Text
-- Cut, Copy, paste
+- Cut, Copy, Paste
 - Navigating through a file
 - Searching / Replacing text
-- Switching / closing tabs
+- Switching / Closing tabs

 While some of these shortcuts are specific to Visual Studio Code, a good portion of the basic commands are universally available in all Windows text editors.

 ## Practice, Practice, Practice